-The tractor hydraulic system must be capable of 3 gpm (11 lpm) at 2350 psi (15,200 kPa) to operate the boom position circuit.
-Either closed-center or open-center systems can be used.
+The tractor hydraulic system must be capable of 3 to 5 gpm (11 to 18 lpm) at 3000 psi (20,684 kPa) to operate the boom position circuit.
+Either closedcenter or open-center systems can be used.
 An orifice is located next to each cylinder to control its rate of movement.
+If using a open center tractor, add a open center conversion to folding block to reduce heat. (consult factory for parts (630036/630037 (1 each)) and procedure).
+Always turn flow to the lowest setting that will do the job, high flow are not usable because of the orificing in place and high flows create heat in the hydraulic system.